How to apply for a short-term study visa

 - How to apply online

-If you are applying for a short-term study visa before you arrive in the UK, you must apply online on the UKVI website
+If you are applying for a short-term study visa before you arrive in the UK, you must apply online on the UK Visas and Immigration website.

-On the online application form, fill in the following options:
+On the application form, fill in the following options:

 - reason for visit: Study

 - visa type: Study (non points based system)

 - visa sub type: Study - short-term student six months (or 11 months if coming for English language study only).

 You must have all your visa application documents with you when you enter the UK.

 - How to apply on arrival (non-visa nationals)